This is part 2 of 4 in our blog series on Traffic Insights. This post covers Signal Performance Metrics. Stay tuned for more!

 How are SPMs generated?

-Spectrum’s cabinet hardware is able to generate this data even from cabinets housing older traffic controllers.
+TrafficLink’s cabinet hardware is able to generate this data even from cabinets housing older traffic controllers.
 These typically do not produce high resolution reporting.
-The raw data is securely stored in Spectrum’s cloud where analysis is performed to extract meaningful information and actionable insights.
+The raw data is securely stored in TrafficLink’s cloud where analysis is performed to extract meaningful information and actionable insights.

 What are the infrastructure requirements for Signal Performance Measures?